JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/03_Lab3/index.md

 Now we know that the business is making profit and how much money was earned in the last 2 hours

-Let’s answer the fourth question - *Which account had the biggest increase / decrease?*
+Let’s answer the fourth question: **Which account had the biggest increase / decrease?**

 To achieve this, we will track the *valueChange* corresponding to the *accountId* and order the resulting data in descending order.